BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_10.md

 !enc(289, ["Grass", "Headbutt"])

-You can also find a hidden *Poké Ball* in here.
+You can also find a hidden *Poke Ball* in here.
 Make your way out to the right and back onto Route 1, then proceed east.

 !img("route1_4.png")